-- The Principal Investigator, the Department Chair and the Mentor if applicable must all sign the human research protocol submitted to the IRB before it is reviewed. - The General Clinical Research Center requires IRB approval on all human subjects research protocols prior to beginning research. - The signature of the Associate Provost for Research is required for non-funded human subject research studies. - For industry-sponsored human subjects research, the Office of Research and Sponsored Programs and the Office of Research Integrity review the IRBapproved informed consent and the contract to validate consistency prior to release of funds for expenditure. - IRB approval is required for expenditure of research funds awarded in support of human subjects research. - Investigative Drug Services requires IRB approval prior to releasing the study drug. - Human subjects research involving cancer requires approval by Hollings Cancer Center Protocol Review Committee prior to release of IRB approval. - For human subjects research involving non-routine radiation, approval by the Office of Radiation Safety approval is required prior to release of IRB approval. - For human subjects research involving biohazard us material, approval by the Institutional Biosafety Office is required prior to release of IRB approval. - The Research and Development Committee of the Ralph H. Johnson VA Medical Center, which reviews all human subjects research at the VA, requires IRB approval prior to commencing research. - The University provides whistle-blowing protection to anyone who reports an activity that violates any regulations or policies related to human subjects research.
+- The Principal Investigator, the Department Chair and the Mentor if applicable must all electronically sign the human research protocol submitted to the IRB before it is reviewed. - The Clinical and Translational Research Center requires IRB approval on all human subjects research protocols prior to beginning research. - The signature of the Associate Provost for Research is required for non-funded human subject research studies. - For industry-sponsored human subjects research, the Office of Research and Sponsored Programs and the Office of Research Integrity review the IRB-approved informed consent and the contract to validate consistency prior to release of funds for expenditure. - IRB approval is required for expenditure of research funds awarded in support of human subjects research. - Investigative Drug Services requires IRB approval prior to releasing the study drug. - Human subjects research involving cancer requires approval by Hollings Cancer Center Protocol Review Committee prior to release of IRB approval. - Human subjects research involving the MUSC Simulation Center requires ancillary review by the center director. - For human subjects research involving non-routine radiation, approval by the Office of Radiation Safety approval is required prior to release of IRB approval. - For human subjects research involving biohazardous material, approval by the Institutional Biosafety Committee is required prior to release of IRB approval. - The Research and Development Committee of the Ralph H. Johnson VA Medical Center, which reviews all human subjects research at the VA, requires IRB approval prior to commencing research. - The University provides whistle-blowing protection to anyone who reports an activity that violates any regulations or policies related to human subjects research.